lelegard/arm-cpusysregs/docs/build-with-features.md

 In the set of pointer authentication instructions, this is the case of the RETAA instruction.
 It is equivalent to a sequence of AUTIASP and RET.
-This instruction has an important semantics, it "returns", meaning branch to code address in register X30.
+This instruction has an important semantics, it "returns", meaning it branches to the code address in register X30 (after validating the pointer's signature).
 This cannot be ignored or guessed by older CPU's.

 Let's illustrate this.
 On Linux, using `gcc -mbranch-protection=pac-ret`, the generated code for a function prolog and epilog is: